janosgyerik/articles/hacking-contest-lessons/level5.md

 }
 ```

-The description also tells us that the service is structured as a queue server and a queue worker.
+The description also mentions that the service is structured as a queue server and worker.
 Sure enough,
 in the `main` method we can see two modes of invocation,
 using `worker` or `server` as the command line argument.